Find Your Dream Home in San Francisco

 When Each Square Foot is $1,000…

-It really matters then, right?
-Well maybe as we pointed out above.
-But we will still start with the numbers when valuing a property.
-Here is what has been happening lately for houses and condos in San Francisco:
+Well — maybe, as I pointed out above.
+But I’ll still start with the numbers when valuing a property.
+Here’s what’s happening lately for homes and condos in San Francisco:

 What Else?